 Dynamic QR codes send users on to specific information or web pages, just like any other QR code.
 What makes them “dynamic” is that the URL encoded in them redirects to a second URL that can be changed on demand, even after a code is printed.
-Static QR codes can’t be changed like that.
+Static QR codes can’t be changed in that way.

 QR codes hadn’t been considered as a tool for consumer-facing interactions 20 years ago.
 Back then, most mobile devices didn’t even have cameras, much less an out-of-the-box function to read QR codes.